Casey Moore

-Casey Moore (born July 26, 1980) is the former running backs coach for the Nevada Wolf Pack football team.
-He is a former American football player.
+Casey Moore (born July 26, 1980) is an American former football player and coach.

 Moore played college football at Stanford and was drafted by the Carolina Panthers.
-He was later picked up by the Arizona Cardinals, but never played in a regular season game for either the Panthers or the Cardinals.
+He was later on the practice squad of the Tampa Bay Buccaneers, and was also picked up by the Arizona Cardinals, but never played in a regular season game for either the Panthers, Buccaneers or Cardinals.

 Moore was an assistant coach at Stanford for two years from 2008 to 2009.
 In 2010, he was hired as the quality control coach for the Nevada Wolf Pack football team and a year later, he was promoted to running backs coach.